availproject/avail/README.md

 - Warp mode: This is will download the latest state then all the blocks data.
 It's the fastest and recommended way to have a running node.
 Use `--sync warp`
 - Fast / Fast Unsafe: This is currently not supported since it does not download data needed for Avail specific computation.

+### Unsafe sync
+When importing blocks, their content go through an additional check to make sure that the DA commitments are valid.
+During initial sync, you can chose to ignore this check to increase the sync speed.
+This command is compatible with any `sync` mode.
+- `--unsafe-da-sync`

 ## Generate test code coverage report